What is a cryptocurrency? How does cryptocurrency work? What are the different types of cryptocurrency?

 Cryptocurrency mining hardware

-To process the cryptocurrency mining operations, you need an ATI graphics processing unit (GPU).
-One well-known GPU is ASIC chip.
+To process the cryptocurrency mining operations, you need an ATI graphics processing unit (GPU) card or an application-specific integrated circuit (ASIC) chip.
 Any GPU or ASIC miner will help you with all the mining operations.

 An ASIC miner mines cryptocurrencies at the highest hash rates and also consume a lot of energy.